zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

 I agree.
 Though I would not have agreed eighteen years ago when I was in the throes of refactoring this.
-At the time that name made perfect sense to me.
-It makes perfect sense to me now, too -- but that's because I understand the algorithm.
-When I returned to the algorithm a few days ago, I also struggled with those names.
+At the time the names and structure made perfect sense to me.
+They make sense to me now, too -- but that's because I once again understand the algorithm.
+When I returned to the algorithm a few days ago, I also struggled with the names and structure.
 Once you understand the algorithm the names make perfect sense, and that understanding breaks the entaglement.

 So, a good critique of those names is that they depend, to some extent, upon gaining some understanding of the algorithm.

 But again, teaching this algorithm was not the intent of that chapter.
+The chatper was about breaking large functions into smaller classes.

 **JOHN:**